 Chelsey-Ann Kaimi is the only non-kicker of the bunch, scoring the only touchdown by a girl when she broke the plane for Nanakuli in 2000.
 Here is a Star-Bulletin story from that day: Touchdown scores more than 6 points.

-According to Cisco, soccer standout Tui Moe was the first girl to suit up for a high school team in 1994 for Punahou, and she became the second female player to score a point with a PAT against Morse (Calif.) in the Shawn Akina Classic at Aloha Stadium.
+According to Cisco, soccer standout Tui Moe was the first girl to suit up for a high school team in 1994 for Punahou, and she became the first female player to score a point with a PAT against Morse (Calif.) in the Shawn Akina Classic at Aloha Stadium.